 - Practical Nursing – South Dakota Board of Nursing

 - Notice: The State Board of Nursing placed WDT’s Practical Nursing program on probation in November 2011.
 WDT is working closely with the State Board of Nursing to bring the program into full compliance.
 The Board of Nursing will visit WDT in fall 2015 to review our progress.
-Probationary status does not jeopardize the licenses of gradutes or the ability of current students to graduate and sit for the NCLEX-PN.
-Questions about probationary status can be directed to Program Director Sonja Love.
+Probationary status does not jeopardize the licenses of graduates or the ability of current students to graduate and sit for the NCLEX-PN.
+Questions about probationary status can be directed to Christi McArthur.